Interview by lesaffaires.com

 “We have developed a machine vision platform that anonymously captures the in-store visitor journey, which we segment by demographic class, without having to use facial recognition or sensitive biometric data”, says Dr. Soodeh Farokhi, founder and Chief Technology Officer at C2RO.

-To avoid data reconciliation and enabling the platform to recognize individuals, none of the information is combined or reused, nor is it linked to any transactional information.
+To avoid data reconciliation and enable the platform to recognize individuals, none of the information is combined or reused, nor is it linked to any transactional information.

 Due to the particular nature of the product, it took time to comply with the GDPR standards.
 “It’s a long and difficult journey,” explains Dr. Farokhi.
 “It took several months of work.
 It was necessary for us to establish a relationship with the law firm, with whom we examined the type of image and data that we use, how they are stored and processed.”